Avoiding loneliness during the coronavirus pandemic

 Reading is a solitary pleasure in itself.
 As well as ordering real books or versions for Kindle, you could organise audiobooks.
 If your parent is a member of the local library, they may be able to access online book download services, even while the libraries are closed.
 Amazon’s Audible service is worth a look.

 Still stuck for ideas for a parent that needs help to work out their day?
 A new app aims to help carers for those living with dementia generate fun activities to keep minds active during lockdown.
-Produced by Active Minds, Support for Care has over 200 different activities suitable for different stages of the dementia journey which can be conducted within the home.
+Produced by Relish, Support for Care has over 200 different activities suitable for different stages of the dementia journey which can be conducted within the home.
 The app is available to download on both Apple and Android, and includes learning videos and a questionnaire which can help you choose the appropriate activity level for abilities.

 It’s important that people try to keep up with some exercise, even if they can’t get out of the house.
 It not only keeps them mobile, but also raises the spirits.